GreenThemes/GT-Theme-Customizer-Preview/README.md

 The idea is for Guests to be able to "Try Out" customizing your wordpress theme's options without registering an account.

+Try it for yourself, live demo on http://GreenThe.me

 ** This should be ready for production use. **

 Usage: